danielcodes/kendama-collection/README.md

 ## TODOS

+* Place the form in a modal rather than navigating to a new tab
 * Start looking into Instagram's API
 * Page needs some redesign now that it is functional
 * Replace images with shots of your own